GloriaXie123/GloriaXie123.github.io/_posts/2024-08-03-sorting problems.md

 Using **Knuth's shuffling** to shuffle a deck of poker cards.

+Implementation of **Knuth's shuffling**:

+In ith iteration, pick a random number r between 0 and i, and then swap ith entry and rth entry.

+### Randomness is important

 there is a quote " the generation of randomness is too important to be left to chance".